Connecticut House of Representatives: Leadership of the House

 The Speaker of the House presides over the House of Representatives.
 The Speaker is elected by the majority party caucus followed by confirmation of the full House through the passage of a House resolution.
 In addition to presiding over the body, the Speaker is also its chief leadership position and controls the flow of legislation and committee assignments.
 Other House leaders, such as the majority and minority leaders, are elected by their respective party caucuses relative to their party's strength in the chamber.

-The current Speaker is Matthew Ritter of the 1st House District the includes part of Hartford.
+The current Speaker is Matthew Ritter of the 1st House District that includes part of Hartford.
 The Majority Leader is Jason Rojas of the 9th House District which includes part of East Hartford and part of Manchester.
 The Minority Leader is Republican Vincent Candelora of the 86th House District that includes part of Durham, part of East Haven, part of Guilford, and North Branford.